 Are you gifted with artistic abilities such as painting, drawing, sculpture, ceramics or more?
 Do you enjoy working with children and sharing your knowledge with others?
-You should consider using your gifts as an art teacher in public or private schools.
+You should consider becoming an art teacher in public or private schools.

-As an art education major at SBU, you will be equipped to become certified to teach art at all grade levels K-12.
+SBU offers an art education degree program that will equip you to become certified to teach art at all grade levels K-12.
 You will be exposed to a variety of art mediums and hone your artistic talents while also learning the foundations of teaching philosophies.

 SBU's Department of Art is intentional about the integration of Christian faith and academic discipline.
 You will learn how faith influences how we see the world and how art provides a platform by which we can communicate our faith and worldview.
-Faith discussions are woven into course material.
+Faith discussions are woven into course material for all art education degree programs .
 For example, art history courses examine the impact of Christian history on famous and influential art pieces.

 SBU academics gave me a great foundation and helped me learn to be a professional.
 They really challenged me to be the best teacher I can be.

 The University Gallery provides students with hands-on opportunities in curating exhibits, hanging shows and displaying their own work.
 Additionally, the Driskill Art Gallery hosts regional artists throughout each academic year.